2 Types of Mortgage in Turkey

 Get credit directly from a construction company through an easy and simple process.
 All that is needed is a sales contract with a construction company where all payment details are composed.
 No additional documents, costs or paperwork are involved.
-The downpayment generally involves 50 percent of the real estate price.
-The remaining 50% can be paid with installments adding up to 5 years or 60 months.
+The down payment generally involves 50 percent of the real estate price.
+The remaining 50% can be paid with instalments adding up to 5 years or 60 months.
 From a period of after 1 to 5 years, you need to pay interest at rates 20 percent lower than bank rates.
 There is a 1 year credit sans interest.
 Whenever you pay half the cost of real estate, the TAPU or title deed delivery is handled with the hypothec on your name.
 This is the remaining money owed to the construction firm.
 The sales process is handled in a risk-free way for the buyer and the seller as a result of this.

-Payment of monthly installments can be automatically carried out from the buyer to the seller account.
+Payment of monthly instalments can be automatically carried out from the buyer to the seller account.
 The currencies for payment range from Euros to US $ and TL or Turkish lira.
 The payment matures from 1 till 5 years, with the minimum credit of 20,000 Euros.
 This mortgage can be availed for individuals between 25 and 70 years of age.

 2 Bank Credit

 Banks require documents for mortgage in Turkey including notary certified translation passport, Tax ID number (procured form the tax office) and a residence permit.
 Also needed are the customer income document and the Tapu or title deed.